 Responsibility for Repayment of Victim Funds

-According to California law, CalVCP can only reimburse victims for crime-related expenses if there are no other sources of reimbursement.
-If CalVCP reimburses a victim for losses and another source of funds becomes available due to the same criminal incident, CalVCP must be reimbursed.
+According to California law, CalVCB can only reimburse victims for crime-related expenses if there are no other sources of reimbursement.
+If CalVCB reimburses a victim for losses and another source of funds becomes available due to the same criminal incident, CalVCB must be reimbursed.

-If a recipient of victim compensation receives reimbursement from another source due to the same criminal incident, or initiates a lawsuit for monetary damages or reimbursement through an insurance claim, the recipient or his or her attorney must notify the VCGCB within 30 of filing any action or submitting a claim.
+If a recipient of victim compensation receives reimbursement from another source due to the same criminal incident, or initiates a lawsuit for monetary damages or reimbursement through an insurance claim, the recipient or his or her attorney must notify CalVCB within 30 days of filing any action or submitting a claim.

-California law gives the VCGCB statutory lien rights on any settlement or funds received by the compensation recipient that are related to the same criminal incident.
+California law gives CalVCB statutory lien rights on any settlement or funds received by the compensation recipient that are related to the same criminal incident.

 In order to apply for and receive victim compensation, all applicants must agree to the above reporting requirements.